junxit/us-congress-bills-111/metadata.md

 - 2010-06-14 — Placed on the Union Calendar, Calendar No. 289.
 - 2010-06-14 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 111-505.
 - 2010-06-14 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 111-505.
+- 2010-06-16 — Considered under suspension of the rules. (consideration: CR H4542-4543)
+- 2010-06-16 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4451.
+- 2010-06-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-06-16 — Mr. Murphy (CT) moved to suspend the rules and pass the bill, as amended.
+- 2010-06-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4542)
+- 2010-06-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4542)